 Luang Prabang, a former ancient capital and current cultural centre at the confluence of the Mekong and Nam Khan Rivers, is a French-colonial architecture hotspot.
 The city is surrounded by beautiful landscapes and is the central marketplace of ethnic minority groups that produce beautiful textiles and jewellery.
 No wonder it is UNESCO World Heritage listed!?
 From the vibrant silks and ethnic minority handicrafts to the gilded wats and nearby milky jade cascades, Luang Prabang is one colourful destination.

-Crossing into Laos from Thailand by two-day Mekong River cruise, it was immediately clear that the opportunists that gather in many highly touristed areas all over the world hadn’t made it to Luang Prabang yet.
+Crossing into Laos from Thailand, it was immediately clear that the opportunists that gather in many highly touristed areas all over the world hadn’t made it to Luang Prabang yet.
 It was refreshing to walk through a market and look without being harassed by shop owners or hear the incessant “Massage?
 Suit? iPhone?” experienced in other locations.
 Given that many imitation products can make their way from China to Luang Prabang, it was lovely to see members of the Luang Prabang Handicraft Association (LPHA) displaying their ‘Handmade in Luang Prabang’ labels which makes purchasing soulful souvenirs that much easier!

 Vang Vieng, once known as the countries hedonistic capital has been reformed into a place of quiet tranquillity with endless opportunities to enjoy nature.
 The town has taken it back to basics with its karst mountain landscape and lazy river that can be experienced by kayak, caving, hiking and hot air balloon ride.
 Thank goodness Vang Vieng has passed its time of tubing bar to bar for pail size drinks concocted of unknown substances.
 I would hate to have had to skip this natural beauty and one of my all-time favourite hotels – Riverside Boutique Resort.